What causes limited range of motion? 20 possible conditions

 - joint dislocation

-- elbow fractures or fractures in other areas of the body
+- fractures in other areas of the body

 See your doctor about any reductions in the normal range of motion of your joints.
-Make an appointment if you cannot fully straighten or bend one or more joints, or find you are experiencing difficulty moving certain joint(s).
+You should also go to your doctor if you can’t fully straighten or bend one or more joints or if you’re having difficulty moving a certain joint.

 Your initial appointment will likely consist of a physical examination.
 This will include an assessment of the affected joints.
 Your doctor may ask questions about your limited range of motion, such as: